 I have mental illnesses, and I sometimes experience madness.
 Madness feels like the world is burning down around me.
 I can see things others can’t, I know truths others never will, and I can feel the source of universal pain flowing through me and out into the world.
 Madness is powerful.
 Madness is bold.

 If I experience madness in a grocery store, I can hear the thoughts of all the shoppers, and I know deep within myself that they are all in danger, and I cannot save them.
-I weep as I walk the aisles, because surely they don’t all deserve the fate that only I know awaits them.
+I weep as I walk the aisles because surely they don’t all deserve the fate that only I know awaits them.
 Some of them stare at me, my red eyes and snotty nose, and one even asks if I’m okay.
 That makes me cry harder.
-In the produce department, I feel hope when I see the oranges, because they came from the earth.
+In the produce department, I feel hope when I see the oranges because they came from the earth.
 I realize that all the fruits and vegetables came from the earth, and a calm settles over the department.
-As soon as I turn away from the produce, waves of hostile anxiety rain down on me, and the other items in their cardboard boxes and plastic containers are more hostile and toxic than ever.
+As soon as I turn away from the produce, waves of hostile anxiety rain down on me, and the other items in their bright-colored cardboard boxes and plastic containers are more toxic and threatening than ever.

 Madness, for me, happens during psychosis.
-Not all of my psychotic experiences feel like madness, but all madness only happens when I’m psychotic.
+Not all of my psychotic experiences feel like madness, but madness only happens when I’m psychotic.

 The difference to me between madness and mental illness is timing.
 Mental illness is something that is with me all hours of the day and night.
 Even when I have no symptoms, mental illness is with me; it’s just resting.
-The goal is for it to rest as often and for as long as possible, but it’s always there, waiting for me to slip up so it can wake up again.
+The goal is for it to rest as often and for as long as possible, but it’s always there, waiting for me to falter so it can wake up again.

 Madness only happens sometimes.
 I do not feel I have gone mad just because I’m currently psychotic.
 There is a specific feeling that I identify as madness.
 It happens when I’m having hallucinations and delusions (psychosis) that are particularly intense.
 During madness, my emotions are overwhelming.
 I am at the mercy of my episode.
 There is no calm inside of me to hold on to while my world spirals out of control.
-I need my husband to watch over me, because I have no reasoning power left.
+I need my partner to watch over me because I have no reasoning power left.
 My mind is madness.
 The world is madness.
 I cannot differentiate between my thoughts and reality.
-I am very frightened, but unwilling to back down from the chaos around me.
+I am very frightened but unwilling to back down from the chaos around me.